George Neville, 10th Lord Abergavenny1

 F, #14423, d.
 26 June 1748

-As a result of her marriage, Anne Walker was styled as Lady Bergavenny on 22 October 1698.
-From 22 October 1698, her married name became Neville.1 As a result of her marriage, Anne Walker was styled as Baroness Delaware on 15 June 1744.
-From 15 June 1744, her married name became West.
+After her marriage, Anne Walker was styled as Baroness Bergavenny on 22 October 1698.
+From 22 October 1698, her married name became Neville.1 From 15 June 1744, her married name became West.
+After her marriage, Anne Walker was styled as Baroness Delaware on 15 June 1744.

 Lady Wentworth writes in 1712, "here is a strange unusual report of Lady Abargane, that she in passion killed her own child, about 7 years old; she having been a great while whipping it, my Lord being grieved to hear it cry so terribly, went into the room to beg for it, and she threw it with such a force to the ground, she broke the skull."1